 - Professional, community, religious, political, and social organizations

 - Faculty, advisors and university staff members

 How do I network?

-- Decide what market, function, and industry you are going to target; make sure you can clearly explain your objectives.
+- Decide what market, function, and industry you are going to target; make sure you can clearly explain your objectives for your target.

-- Call or email your contacts, be specific about what you’re looking for, and ask if they know anyone who could help you with advice, information, or referral.
+- Call or email your contacts with specific information regarding what you’re looking for, and ask if they know anyone who could help you with advice, information, or referrals.

-- When you apply for jobs, always use LinkedIn to search for anyone you may have a connection with at a company or in a specific industry.
+- When you apply for jobs, use LinkedIn to search for anyone you know who may have a connection with in an organization or specific industry.